City of Brass

 Cons:

--due to their mechanics the first and final boss fights are the only two that can't be cheesed; the other three can be easily beaten from a safe distance well outside their "arenas" with the right character or throwable object
+-due to their mechanics most of the bosses can be cheesed; the first and final boss fights are the only two that can't be, and the other three are easily beaten from a safe distance well outside their "arenas" using the right character or throwable object

 -the movement is awkward at first, as if the devs originally wanted to make this with movement shooter capabilities but then nerfed player speed and responsiveness, and even once you get used to the dodge, whip, and traversal mechanics to blow through levels it never really feels "right"